tgrecojr/agentrunner/docs/02-requirements.md

 1.2.
 WHEN an agent is registered, THE **AgentOrchestrator** SHALL validate that the agent configuration includes required fields (name, type, execution_mode, llm_provider) and reject invalid configurations with descriptive error messages.

 1.3.
-WHEN an agent initialization fails, THE **AgentOrchestrator** SHALL log the failure to the **MonitoringCollector** with error details and mark the agent as unavailable in the registry.
+WHEN an agent initialization fails, THE **AgentOrchestrator** SHALL log the failure to stdout with error details (including trace_id) and mark the agent as unavailable in the registry.

 1.4.
 WHEN a shutdown signal is received, THE **AgentOrchestrator** SHALL notify all running agents to complete their current tasks within 30 seconds before terminating.